Project Brief

 Vision: To lead a unique collaboration of partners that incorporates both traditional Mi’kmaq and western perspectives in order to foster a healthy and productive Bras D’Or Lakes watershed ecosystem.

-Objective: A balance of environmental, social, cultural, and institutional objectives will be pursued to ensure the health and sustainable use of the Bras D’Or Lakes watershed ecosystem.
+Objective: A balance of environmental, social, cultural, and institutional objectives was pursued to ensure the health and sustainable use of the Bras D’Or Lakes watershed ecosystem.

 Purpose: To develop and overall management plan for the Bras D’Or Lakes watershed ecosystem, and to facilitate it’s implementation by government and other stakeholders.

-This project aims to foster and deepen reconciliation amongst CEPI members and stakeholders.
-It supports CEPI’s goals to establish a renewed and nuanced commitment to two-eyed seeing within the organization and to explore possibilities for sustainable economic development such as renewable energy.
-Furthermore, the CEPI project meets key objectives of A Shared Future and serves as an exemplar to other program partners, projects, and others throughout Canada.
+This project worked to foster and deepen reconciliation amongst CEPI members and stakeholders by supporting CEPI’s goals to establish a renewed and nuanced commitment to Two-Eyed Seeing within the organization and to explore possibilities for sustainable economic development, such as renewable energy.
+The CEPI project met key objectives of A Shared Future and serves as an exemplar to other program partners, projects, and others throughout Canada.

 Mary Beth Doucette Presenting on CEPI project.
 Photo credit her own.